What Is a Conference Call?

 Ah, conference calls.
 They have the ability to make meetings so much more convenient, but like any technology, remote collaboration can come with a certain amount of “learning pains.”
 After all, it takes a while to adjust to new ways of doing things – especially when technology is involved.
 But, ultimately, conference calls and other forms of remote collaboration can improve conference call productivity and elevate the efficiency of an organization’s business processes.

 Improve Conference Call Productivity

 Just like in-person meetings, however, remote collaboration can quickly become a waste of time for those involved if it just becomes a way to fill calendars with no defined purpose.
 If you want to respect the time of all parties involved and keep your business productive, a little conference call etiquette can go a long way.

-So here are 10 conference call etiquette tips to keep your conference calls smooth and productive.
+So here are 10 conference call etiquette tips to keep your conference calls smooth and increase your conference call productivity.

-1. Watch the clock and make good use of everyone’s time
+1. To increase conference call productivity, watch the clock and make good use of everyone’s time

 When you schedule a conference call, set strict time limits and stick to them.
 That’s not to say calls can’t ever or won’t occasionally go over, but it’s important to make a sincere effort to respect everyone’s time.
 Not only do people lose focus when conference calls drag on, but they also have to adjust the rest of their schedule accordingly, potentially throwing off their agenda.
 Be respectful and watch the clock.

 2. Define “To-Dos” with deadlines and who owns them to improve conference call productivity